Managing Apache Kafka® topics

 _.
 You cannot create such a topic using the Yandex Cloud interfaces. -

-replication_factor: Replication factor.
-Provided as an object with thevaluefield.
+replication_factor: Replication factor, provided as an object with thevaluefield.

 -

-You can request the cluster ID with the list of clusters in the folder.
+You can get the cluster ID with the list of clusters in the folder.

 -